This is part of my current FIDO2 projects.

 A little Linux tool like PC setserial to change settings of Atari SCC serial ports.

 A tool suite for cross-compiling Debian packages.
-It is included in the Debian distribution.
+It was taken over by Nikita Yushchenko and later Neil Williams and is still actively included in Debian.

-Gnocatan is a rather addicting implementation of the "Settlers of Catan" board game.
-I recently got involved in its development and have written some code for it.
+Pioneers (formerly "Gnocatan") is a rather addicting implementation of the "Settlers of Catan" board game.
+For some time was involved in its development and had written some code for it.

 Morannon is a small Linux-based router and firewall implementation.
 More information can be found on a separate page.